ext3(5) - man - phpman

 This file system feature indicates that space has been reserved so that the block

-online resize operation is carried out by the kernel, triggered by resize2fs(8).
+line resize operation is carried out by the kernel, triggered by resize2fs(8).
+By de‐

-By default mke2fs will attempt to reserve enough space so that the filesystem may
+fault mke2fs will attempt to reserve enough space so that the file system may grow to

-grow to 1024 times its initial size.
-This can be changed using the resize extended
+1024 times its initial size.
+This can be changed using the resize extended option.

 This feature requires that the sparse_super or sparse_super2 feature be enabled.